 Raytheon also sponsors two state political action committees (PACs) to which eligible employees residing in those states may make voluntary contributions in connection with the local political process.
 These PACs operate under, and comply with, the statutes and regulations in effect in the state in which they operate.
 Contribution information can be found at the following state agency websites: Arizona Secretary of State and the California Secretary of State.

 Direct Corporate Political Contributions

 On a limited basis, the Company makes direct corporate political contributions to state and local candidates as well as organizations operated in accordance with Internal Revenue Code (IRC) Section 527.
 All of these activities are governed by a Company-wide policy.
 A fundamental principle underpinning this policy is Raytheon's commitment to the highest standards of ethical conduct.
 In accordance with Company policy, no contribution can be made from Company funds to any candidate, political committee or political party without the approval of Raytheon's Political Expenditure Review Committee (PERC).
-In 2013 the PERC authorized one direct contribution to an individual candidate at the state and local level.
-There were no direct contributions during 2013 to Section 527 organizations.
+In 2014 the PERC authorized one direct contribution to an individual candidate at the state and local level.
+There were no corporate contributions during 2014 to Section 527 organizations.

 2014 Corporate Contributions Summary